 Don’t Rely On Your Work Ethic to Generate Revenue

 We’ve repeatedly touched on the incredible work ethic required by new businesses.
 Hard work is crucial for success, but so is working smart.
-Eventually, you’re going to have to couple that work ethic with financial strategies like new pricing systems or additional streams of income.
+Eventually, you’re going to have to couple that work ethic with financial strategies like new pricing systems or additional income streams.
 For example, your business might be gaining traction by serving a lot of clients.
 But working tirelessly to help more and more clients can’t be your only strategy.
 It’s just not a sustainable way to earn revenue.
 Sooner or later, something is going to prevent you from keeping up that productivity rate.
-You can avoid this outcome by changing your business model to ensure that you’re adequately compensated for the quality of your work.
+You can avoid this outcome by changing your business model to ensure that you’re adequately compensated for your work quality.

 Research Your Options for Business Loans Now